sasquatch678/A-Painted-World/FAQ.md

 #### 🇶 My mouse isn’t working
 🅰️ Restart steam

+#### 🇶 There are a lot of disabled plugins, should I enable them?
+🅰️ No, they are already part of a merged plugin to bypass the 255 limit.
+You should not enable or do anything with them.

+#### 🇶 How do I take screenshots?
+🅰️ Use the Del key on the numpad to take screenshots with reshade.
+They are saved to Modding/screenshots.
+You can change the key and path in the reshade ui which is opened with Home.
+Using tm (toggles hud) or tfc (toggles free cam) might help when taking the shot.

+#### 🇶 There is an update in Mod Organizer 2, should I update it?
+🅰️ No, the list will no longer work and you will need to reinstall it through Wabbajack.

+#### 🇶 How do I start the main quest?
+🅰️ Get arrested in the Imperial City and go to jail, or die while resisting arrest.

+#### 🇶 How do you feed as a vampire?
+🅰️ Hold shift while activating sleeping NPCs to use vampire ability, otherwise talk/pickpocket.

 #### 🇶 I am moving very slowly
 🅰️ By default you will walk, press X to toggle running.
 Hold shift while running to sprint.